-Drinking Contest Example 1: In a Drinking Contest, Deirdre reveals Elven Wine (3 Alcohol Content), and Zot reveals Light Ale (1 Alcohol Content).
-Deirdre plays "Wine into Water", reducing the Alcohol Content of her Drink to 1, so she ties with Zot.
+Drinking Contest Example 1: In a Drinking Contest, Deirdre (from the original Red Dragon Inn game) reveals Elven Wine (3 Alcohol Content), and Fleck reveals Light Ale (1 Alcohol Content).
+Deirdre plays "Wine into Water", reducing the Alcohol Content of her Drink to 1, so she ties with Fleck.
 They each gain 1 Alcohol Content, then the Drinking Contest continues.

-Drinking Contest Example 2: In another Drinking Contest, Deirdre reveals Dragon Breath Ale (4 Alcohol Content), and Gerki reveals Dark Ale (1 Alcohol Content).
-Deirdre plays "You look like you need this more than I do!" to give her Drink to Gerki.
-Gerki gains a total of 5 Alcohol Content, but Deirdre still wins the Drinking Contest.
+Drinking Contest Example 2: In another Drinking Contest, Dimli reveals Dragon Breath Ale (4 Alcohol Content), and Gog reveals Dark Ale (1 Alcohol Content).
+Dimli plays "You have this.
+I'm waiting for the good stuff!" to give his Drink to Gog.
+Gog gains a total of 5 Alcohol Content, but Dimli still wins the Drinking Contest.